BuckeyeSoftware/rex/doc/STYLE.md

 by potentially unsafe type casts.

 ### Loop in reverse complaint
-The most common complaint about the use of use of unsigned is when a loop counter needs to count in reverse and the body of the loop needs to execute when the counter is zero.
-There's way to write `i >= 0` as the conditional as that's always true.
-It's tempting to write a for loop like the following.
+The most common complaint about the use of unsigned is when a loop counter needs to count in reverse and the body of the loop needs to execute when the counter is zero.
+The condition `i >= 0` cannot be expressed as it's always true.
+It may be tempting to write a for loop like the following.
 ```c
 for (Sint64 i = Sint64(size) - 1; i >= 0; i--) {
   <code>